EricLawtonCA/EricLawtonCA.github.io/workbook/firstworkshopsglobal/nationstates/clarifyingconcepts.md

-# Sovereign States are a bad ideas
+# First Workshops: Global Systems

+## Nation-States

-## Clarifying the Concepts
+### Clarifying the Concepts

+Now that I have laid the groundwork in the introduction, we can start the workshops.
+As mentioned in the introduction, we will go round a cycle of workshops using simpler versions of tools to confirm their utility, then refining the tools, or discarding them, based on how useful they were.

+I will work through the global systems at the end of the introduction, starting with the “countries” into which the world is divided (except for Antarctic and the oceans outside territorial limits).
+This first workshop applies some linguistic tools to help understand the concepts of nation, sovereign state or “country”.

-My first step in working through the value of this division into countries is to make sure I have useful definitions of the concepts, because the words “Country”, “State” or “Nation” tend to be used almost interchangeably instead of making some useful distinctions which can help with the analysis.
-As is often the case, some of the stakeholders have an interest in blurring the distinctions.
+The words “Country”, “State” or “Nation” tend to be used almost interchangeably instead of making some useful distinctions which can help with the analysis.
+As is often the case, some of the interested parties have an interest in blurring the distinctions.

 The Oxford English Dictionary illustrates these distinctions, while providing a start on resolving them, which I will build on.

-- Nation
+> **Nation**
-   - a large body of people united by common descent, history, culture, or language, inhabiting a particular country or territory:
+> - a large body of people united by common descent, history, culture, or language, inhabiting a particular country or territory:
-- State
+>
+> **State**
+>
-  - 1 [a different concept, not relevant here]
+> - 1 [a different concept, not relevant here]
+>
-  - 2a a nation or territory considered as an organized political community under one government
+> - 2a  a nation or territory considered as an organized political community under one government
+>
-  - 2b an organized political unit or area forming part of a federal republic
+> - 2b an organized political unit or area forming part of a federal republic
+>
-  - 3 the civil government of a country
+> - 3 the civil government of a country
-- Country
+>
+> **Country**
+>
-  - a nation with its own government, occupying a particular territory:
+> - a nation with its own government, occupying a particular territory:

 The problem with the definition of “nation” is that most units that are called “nations”, like Canada and the United States, have never been nations ― they are a mix of many ancestries, cultures and languages[ Even though they have imposed official languages based on those dominant among their first immigrants, many other languages are spoken.].
 Many of the units that make up the United Nations are actually more like meaning 2b of “state”, especially since they all have somewhat sovereign governments which is not required by the definition.